In Charges, set the percentage of the state fee schedule (if available), or create your own Charges for all or some of the services you bill.

 Step 8.
 To manually enter ‘Custom Charges’, click ‘Add Charges’, then select ‘Manual’

 Step 9.
-Enter the ‘Custom Charge Name’, ‘Effective’ date, and ‘Expiration’ date
+Enter the ‘Custom Charge Name’, ‘Effective DOS’, and ‘Expiration DOS’

-Effective and Expiration dates correspond to the dates the Custom Charges should be utilized for your practice.
-Multiple Custom Charges can be created with the same Effective and Expiration dates.
+Effective DOS and Expiration DOS correspond to the DOS of the bill where the charge is applicable.
+Multiple Custom Charges can be created with the same Effective DOS and Expiration DOS.

 Step 10.
 Enter the ‘Procedure Code’, ‘Modifier’ (if applicable), and ‘Charge Per Unit’, then click ‘Add’